This is a complete, hands-on review of the FireBoard Spark thermometer, including specs, pros and cons, performance evaluation, and value assessment.

 The predictive timer, which constantly updates throughout the cook, is far more useful than an actual timer, which may end up way off the mark.
 Comparing cooks can help you achieve consistent results and troubleshoot issues based on past experience.

-This function is only of use to those who also own a FireBoard 2, FireBoard 2 Drive, or FireBoard 2 Pro.
+SyncMode is a function that is only useful to those who own a FireBoard 2, FireBoard 2 Drive, or FireBoard 2 Pro.

-As I mentioned earlier, by activating SyncMode while on WI-Fi, the Spark becomes a stand-alone monitor for any FireBoard devices currently running and connected to your account.
+By activating SyncMode while on Wi-Fi, the Spark becomes a stand-alone monitor for any FireBoard devices currently running and connected to your account.
 The LCD starts to display the temperature readings from any active probes, scrolling through the various temperature readings.

 This could be a handy feature for an extended cook, during which you may be quite busy with your phone and unable to keep tabs on the app.
 Simply set up the Spark wherever you are (it sits nicely on any level surface), and you’ll have the most vital information — the current temperature of your meat — on display at all times.